What is a hunting knife used for?

 - Never try to throw knives at a charging animal unless you’ve spent hours practicing with a target.
 Also, never throw a knife that isn’t intended to be thrown [source: Benton].

 Work with well-bred, well-trained dogs.
 According to one Australian breeder, the best boar-hunting dogs are crossbreeds of bulldogs and mastiffs – muscular, relentless hunters.
 All hunting dogs, however, should be outfitted with neck and chest armor.
 Wild boars have been known to bite through steel, and their tusks are capable of killing.

 - Recognize the wild boar’s kill zone.
 Determine the angle at which you must stab in order to reach it.
 Determine the location of the boar’s armor plate.

 - Learn how to restrain a wounded boar so you can deliver a swift, ethical death blow.
 Never let a wounded boar go to die on its own.
 Ethical hunting necessitates the tracking of wounded prey.

 Remember to stay prepared and to hunt in a clean and ethical manner.
 You’re on your way to one of hunting’s greatest adrenaline rushes.

-While using a hunting knife can be quite a challenge, it’s not as successful as it was back in the primitive hunters ‘ day.
+While using a hunting knife can be quite a challenge, it’s not as successful as it was back in primitive hunters ‘ day.
 This doesn’t mean you shouldn’t invest in one because not only do hunting knives look cool, but they’re also used for a number of other acts like skinning, deboning, gutting, and caping.